rpraveen511/Angular-Interview-Questions/README.md

 1. ### What is Angular Framework?

+      • Angular is a **TypeScript-based open-source** Application design framework.
+      • Development platform for efficient and sophisticated SPA.
+        ◦ A component based framework for building scalable web applications.
+        ◦ A suite of developer tools to help you develop, build, test and update code.
+        ◦ A collection of well integrated Libraries with features like Routing, Forms Management, Data binding,  Client-server Communication, Dependency Injection, Directives, Declarative Templates, End-End Tooling.

-    Angular is a **TypeScript-based open-source** front-end platform that makes it easy to build applications with in web/mobile/desktop.
-The major features of this framework such as declarative templates, dependency injection, end to end tooling, and many more other features are used to ease the development.
+    A front-end platform that makes easy to build applications with in web/mobile/desktop.

     It is used to build awesome SPA(single Page Application),web applications.